Skip to content

 GOSI, GPSSA, and end-of-service.
 Each GCC country has its own social insurance scheme and end-of-service gratuity calculation rules.
 Saudi GOSI, UAE GPSSA, and the Bahrain SIO each have different contribution rates, eligibility rules, and payroll integration requirements.

 WPS compliance.
 UAE’s Wage Protection System requires that payroll be processed within a specific window and that salary transfer files be submitted to the UAE Ministry of Human Resources.
-WPS non-compliance carries licence revocation risk.
+WPS non-compliance carries license revocation risk.

 The decision framework